vulnz/gmasper/README.md

 `index.php` = configuration file

-`start.bat` = file that should be start after it was generated in order to make single requests using curl to our index.php file in order to send emails
+`start.bat` = file that should be start after it was generated in order to

 `mail.txt` = put emails where you wish to send